 2012 saw the Zodiac Trio performing for the delightful students of the Raynor Country Day School in Remsenburg/Speonk, while the Jupiter String Quartet returned to the appreciative audience at the Westhampton Care Center.

 In 2013, all of our artists performed once again for the always enthusiastic audiences of the Quogue Elementary School and the Westhampton Care Center.
 In the 2014 season, the Amphion String Quartet and the American Brass Quintet did childrens’ concerts at the Quogue Library, in a cooperative venture with the Library.
 The Cavani String Quartet returned to the Quogue Elementary School in 2015 with spectacular success.

 The 2016 season saw performances at the Quogue School, Westhampton BOCES and the Westhampton Care Center, and in 2017 and 2018 the musicians performed at both the Quogue and Hampton Bays Elementary Schools.
 Additionally, "Summer Music for Kids" concerts, co-presented by the Quogue Library, were held in August of 2016, 2017 and 2018.

 A generous grant from the Huntington Arts Council was received in the fall of 2019 for use in 2020.
 Due to the pandemic, the programs scheduled for March 2020 at local schools had to be postponed.
-However, the Arts Council is allowing Quogue Chamber Music to offer virtual childrens programs to those same schools (in Quogue, East Quogue and Hampton Bays), which will take place in the fall of 2021.
+However, the Arts Council allowed Quogue Chamber Music to offer virtual childrens programs to those same schools (in Quogue and Hampton Bays) which took place in the fall of 2021.
 The Huntington Arts Council renewed this grant for 2022.